-What is considered a personal complaint?
+What is considered a personnel complaint?

 A complaint of wrong doing or inappropriate action on the part of any employee of the Ozark Police Department.

 How do I file a complaint?